dumux/dumux/examples/2pinfiltration/README.md

 ```

 The grid adaptation is prepared during the initialization by the following steps:
-* instantiate indicator & data transfer, read parameters for indicator (ll.
-111-115)
+1. **Instantiate indicator (l.
+114):**
+The indicator is saturation-dependent and defined in the file dumux/porousmediumflow/2p/gridadaptindicator.hh.
+It allows to set the minimum and maximum allowed refinement levels via the input parameters
+`Adaptive.MinLevel` and `Adaptive.MaxLevel`.
+2. **Instantiate data transfer (l.
+154):**
+The data transfer performs the transfer of data on a grid from before to after adaptation and is defined in the
+file dumux/porousmediumflow/2p/griddatatransfer.hh.
+Its main functions are to store and reconstruct the primary variables.
-* do initial refinement around sources/BCs (l.
-118)
+3. **Set the indicator for the initial refinement around sources/BCs (l.
+118):**
+We use the GridAdaptInitializationIndicator defined in dumux/adaptive/initializationindicator.hh.
-* refine up to the maximum level (ll.
-121-137)
+4. **Refine up to the maximum level (ll.
+121-137):**
+For every level, the indicator used for the refinement/coarsening is calculated.
+If any grid cells have to be adapted, the gridvariables and the pointsourcemap are updated.
-* do refinement for the initial conditions using the indicator (ll.
-140-144)
+5. **Do refinement for the initial conditions using the indicator (ll.
+140-144):**
+Depending on the initial conditions, another grid adaptation might be necessary.
+The gridadaptindicator uses the input parameters `Adaptive.RefineTolerance` and `Adaptive.CoarsenTolerance` for this step.
+For further details on the indicator calculations see dumux/porousmediumflow/2p/gridadaptindicator.hh, ll.
+116.
+Afterwards, the marked elements are adapted.
-* update grid data after adaption (ll.
-147-152)
+6. **Update grid data after adaption (ll.
+147-152):**

-The indicator ...
+In case of a grid adaptation, the gridvariables and the pointsourcemap are updated.

 During the time loop, the refinement indicator is computed (l.
 191) and the respective elements to be refined are marked (ll.
 194-196).